TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 5.3.2 View Size

-Select the desired display image resolution to 640*480 or 320*240.
-It is suggested that you go to Client Setting to select a suitable View Size before using the IP camera as shown in the figure below.
-For the PC whose resolution is less than 1280*1024, View Size of 320*240 is recommended.
+Select the desired display image resolution: 640*480 or 320*240.
+It is suggested that you go to Client Setting to select a suitable View Size before using the IP camera, as shown in the figure below.
+For PCs with a resolution less than 1280*1024, a View Size of 320*240 is recommended.

 Note:

-This item appears only when RSTP mode is enabled (selecting SETTING → BASIC → Camera → General).
+This item appears only when RTSP mode is enabled (selecting SETTING → BASIC → Camera → General).

 5.3.4 Video Buffer

-Turn the Video Buffer function ON / OFF.
-The Video Buffer function makes the streaming more smoothly in unsteady network environment, but might cause a little delay in live viewing.
+Turn the Video Buffer function ON or OFF.
+The Video Buffer function makes streaming smoother in unsteady network environments, but might cause a slight delay in live viewing.

 5.4 Image Setup